Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 For Windows:
    1. Click and download the Windows.zip, and unzip the zipped files.
 It contains three files:
-     1)	deploy-custom-vision-arm.json
+   a. deploy-custom-vision-arm.json
-     2)	deployment.amd64.json
+   b. deployment.amd64.json
-     3)	factory-ai-vision-install.cmd
+   c. factory-ai-vision-install.cmd
    2. Open the factory-ai-vision-install.cmd file and start running the installation.
       It will open the terminal windows and ask for your Azure subscription.
    3. Choose your subscription